The way you design and deliver your lessons has a profound effect on elementary music classroom management. See the helpful tips below.

 If you use a classroom agenda, have it on the board so students can see it as they enter.
 Then move directly to the first activity.

 Use as few words as possible as you move from one activity to the next.
 If doable immediately jump into the next activity without any directions.
 Use sign language and/or simple signals to SHOW your students what to do.

 Kids innately want to do.
-They do NOT need to hear a long silique about what you’re going to do next.
+They do NOT need to hear a long soliloquy about what you’re going to do next.
 If you need to give oral directions, keep them VERY short and direct.
-See this post for more ways you can Talk Less and Teach More Music which includes simple signs and signals you will want to use with your students as well as short 2-word direction prompts.
+See this post for more ways you can Talk Less and Teach More Music which includes simple signs and signals you will want to use with your students as well as simple 2-word direction prompts.